-As part of its All of the Sky: Five Poets, Five Saturdays series, The Aldrich will host five noted contemporary poets–Claudia Rankine, Mahogany L. Browne, Rosebud Ben-Oni, Nathalie Handal, and Emily Skillings–for Saturday readings held in person in the Museum beginning on July 9, 2022.
+As part of its All of the Sky: Five Poets, Five Saturdays series, The Aldrich will host five noted contemporary poets – Mahogany L. Browne, Rosebud Ben-Oni, Eileen Myles, Emily Skillings, and Nathalie Handal – for Saturday readings held in person in the Museum beginning on July 9, 2022.

 Poet, playwright, and literary travel writer, Nathalie Handal was raised in Latin America, France, and the Middle East, and educated on three continents.
 She is the author of four poetry collections and eight plays, and edited two anthologies, including The Poetry of Arab Women: A Contemporary Anthology, named one of the top 10 Feminist Books by The Guardian.
 Handal is a professor at Columbia University and a Visiting Writer at the American University of Rome.